 To encourage true friendships to form within the congregation, we organize small diners’ groups throughout the year.
-Singles, couples, and families are organized into small groups that meet for dinner once a month, for three months.
-You can meet at a restaurant (with split checks), provide a meal in your home, or include an activity along with dinner – there’s no one way to do it!
+Singles, couples, and families are organized quarterly into small groups that meet for dinner once a month.
+You can meet at a restaurant and split the check, provide a meal in your home, or include an activity along with dinner – there’s no one way to do it!
 This fellowship opportunity helps our members get to know each other and form strong bonds with their fellow churchgoers.
 Fostering personal relationships is an essential part of St. Luke’s ministry, because we want our members to feel like they belong to a true church family.

 We reach out to members who can’t physically attend our services – bringing them cheer, praying for them, and keeping them connected to the church body.
 Every other Tuesday, Pastor Carl and a member of the congregation visit those who are sick, in the hospital, in care homes, or housebound.
-Let us know if you would like to accompany Pastor Carl to join in this important ministry.
+Let us know if you would like to accompany us.